Shelter & Community Case Manager

 Benefits: Full time, health, dental and life insurance, 2 weeks paid vacation, retirement, paid holiday/sick leave, mileage reimbursement, supported training opportunities (internal/external).

 The Shelter & Community Case Manager will provide services to women and families experiencing homelessness or housing crises before, during and after a shelter stay.
 Prevention services focus on those who may be maintained in the community with support, shelter services support those who have become literally homeless and follow up services support those who will benefit from short term support once placed into independent housing.
 Through crisis intervention, comprehensive family systems assessments and establishment of plans for independence, women and families experiencing homelessness or housing crises are aided in resolving their housing crisis.
-This position will assist clients in becoming successful with their goals for independence.
-Plans for independence include goals focusing on income, housing and personal skills with identification of potential barriers, strengths and facilitating connections with community resources.
+This position will assist clients in becoming successful with their plans for independence, which include goals focusing on income, housing and personal skills with identification of potential barriers, strengths and facilitating connections with community resources.
 The Cathedral Center utilizes a strength-based approach and participates in our community’s Coordinated Entry System.
-This job is fast-paced, and no two days are alike.
+This job is fast-paced, and no two days are alike, but the joy experienced when a client moves into their own home never changes.

 The following are key responsibilities of the Shelter and Community Case Manager, with additional duties that may be assigned to ensure effective teamwork within The Cathedral Center partnership: